Non-overlap Average Treatment Effect Bounds: Non-overlap bounds

 When the overlap assumption (Assumption \ref{assumption:weak-positivity}) does not hold, the ATE is not identifiable.
-However, when the potential outcomes are bounded it is possible to derive identifiable bounds for the ATE, as we demonstrate in the following result.
+However, if the potential outcomes are bounded it is possible to derive partial identification bounds for the ATE.